 The Company records the fair value of its forward contracts and pension plan assets on a recurring basis.
-The fair value of cash and cash equivalents, receivables, inventories, restricted cash, accounts payable, accrued liabilities and amounts owing in satisfaction of bankruptcy claims approximate their carrying values as of December 31, 2012 and 2011.
-See Note 16 for further discussion on the fair value of the Company's debt and Note 20 for the details of Level 1 and Level 2 inputs related to Employee Retirement Plans.
+The fair value of cash and cash equivalents, receivables, inventories, restricted cash, accounts payable, accrued liabilities and amounts owing in satisfaction of bankruptcy claims approximate their carrying values as of December 31, 2013 and 2012.
+See Note 16, "Debt," for further discussion on the fair value of the Company's debt and Note 20, "Employee Retirement Plans," for the details of Level 1 and Level 2 inputs related to Employee Retirement Plans.

 In addition to assets and liabilities that are recorded at fair value on a recurring basis, the Company is required to record certain assets and liabilities at fair value on a nonrecurring basis, generally as a result of acquisitions or the remeasurement of assets resulting in impairment charges.
-See Note 5 for further discussion on impairment charges recorded as a result of the remeasurement of certain long-lived assets as of December 31, 2012 and 2011.
+See Note 3, "Acquisitions and Strategic Investments," for further discussion on acquisitions or Note 5, "Restructuring, Impairment and Transaction-Related Charges," for further discussion on impairment charges recorded as a result of the remeasurement of certain long-lived assets as of December 31, 2013 and 2012.